-The Lord’s made a place designed just for me
+The Lord’s made a place just for me

-Where the land is still wild, and I may always run free.
+Where the land is wild and I may always run free.

 At daybreak the turkeys, perched high in the pines,

-Greet the morning with vigor and calls of all kinds.
+Wake up with sharp eyes and calls of all kinds.

-At the hens’ soft calls the ol’ tom’s seduced
+At the hens’ soft calls old toms are seduced

 But he comes to my call from straight off the roost;